expressdev093/nestjs-graphql/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository with Rest Api and Graphql with Passport and jwt local authentication and authorisation for both rest and graphql apis

 ## Installation